Home Medicinal Chemistry Vitamins Choline

 Maintain Heart Health

 Choline is a nutrient that may maintain your heart health.
-Various studies also suggest that it may increase the risk of cardiovascular disease (CVD).
+However, various studies suggest that it may increase the risk of cardiovascular disease (CVD).

-• It may also negatively impact your heart.
-Such biomolecule is converted in our body by gut bacteria into a byproduct called trimethylamine (TMA).
-It is then converted in your liver to trimethylamine-N-oxide (TMAO) which is a risk factor for cardiovascular disease (CVD).
+Choline may also negatively impact your heart.
+It is generally converted in our body by gut bacteria into a byproduct called trimethylamine (TMA).
+TMA is also converted in your liver to trimethylamine-N-oxide (TMAO), which is a risk factor for cardiovascular disease (CVD).

 Regulating Brain Function